Ferris 69 Good

 What's it like Living in Ferris?

-Located in the state of Texas, Ferris is a small city with a population of 2,842 inhabitants.
-According to the most recent Census, 66% of Ferris residents are White, 23% Black and 0% Asian.
+Located in the state of Texas, Ferris is a smaller city with a population of 2,901 residents.
+The majority of Ferris residents report their race to be White; this is followed by Black and Asian.
 Additionally, more than a quarter of the population of Ferris are of Hispanic or Latino origin, and 22% of the population also speak Spanish.
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Ferris offers up a higher than average one way commute time of 30 minutes.

-Ferris has a livability score of 71 out of 100 and is ranked #250 in Texas and #5,452 in the USA.
-If we dig down a little deeper into each category within the livability score, we see that Ferris has higher than average rankings for the following: crime (A-), cost of living (A+) and employment (A+).
-The bad news for Ferris, there are some categories for which it does not score well, this includes: amenities (F) and education (F).
+Using data and statistics Ferris has received a livability score of 70 out of 100.
+This score is ranked in the 77th percentile when compared to all other cities.
+If we check out each of the categories on their own, we see that Ferris ranks well for crime (B+), cost of living (A+) and employment (A+).
+Unfortunately for Ferris, there are some categories for which it does not score well, this includes: amenities (F) and education (F).

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Ferris has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.